Know Before You Go

 - Elephant Lands – Asian elephants

 - Africa – Lions, painted dogs, cheetahs, pythons, giraffes, monkeys, fruit bats, crocodiles, flamingos, pythons, tortoise, bontebok, birds

 Events and Attractions at the Zoo

 The zoo offers special events for every season, from the spring egg hunts of Rabbit Romp to Howloween’s trick-or-treating, but none shines as brightly as ZooLights, the annual holiday light display that runs from Thanksgiving weekend through New Year’s Eve.
 With more than a million LED lights adorning trees and animated sculptures, this popular event transforms the zoo into a winter wonderland.

 From June through September, the Oregon Zoo Summer Concert Series brings major national acts like the B-52s, Indigo Girls and Portland’s own Pink Martini to its outdoor stage.
 Concert tickets include all-day admission to the zoo, so you can visit the animals before staking out a spot on the shady lawn and digging into locally sourced food, beer and wine sold on-site.
 Every show opens with a chance to get to know some of the animals active during twilight hours.

 The narrow-gauge Washington Park and Zoo Railway offers a nostalgic, kid-friendly way to explore the zoo.
 In addition to carrying passengers, the steam-powered trains also transport U.S. mail, making this the last railroad to continuously offer mail service.
 Just drop your letters or postcards onboard the locomotives or in mailboxes on the zoo grounds to get them hand-canceled with the Washington Park and Zoo Railway stamp.

 Discounts and Special Offers

 - Zoo for All: Check to see if you qualify for reduced admission here.

 Getting to the Oregon Zoo

-TriMet bus #63 also goes from Providence Park downtown to Washington Park, with stops near the International Rose Test Garden and Japanese Garden, and the Oregon Zoo, Portland Children’s Museum and World Forestry Center Discovery Museum.
+TriMet bus #63 also goes from Providence Park downtown to Washington Park, with stops near the International Rose Test Garden and Japanese Garden, as well as the Oregon Zoo and World Forestry Center Discovery Museum.